bblfsh/sonar-checks/README.md

 docker run -d --name bblfshd --privileged -p 9432:9432 bblfsh/bblfshd
 ```

-And then go to the `python` subdirectory and run the checks.
+And then go to the `checks/java` subdirectory and run the checks.
 Every check will
 be run against a Java file with the same name in the `java` directory.